squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/auth.md

 If not authenticated, Jinja will treat both the user object and any attributes on the user object as null in SQL models.
 So for instance, the condition in `{% if user.my_attribute %}` is evaluated to false if the user is null.

-However, in Python models, when the `sqrl.user` is None, accessing an attribute on it will raise an error.
+However, in Python models, when the `sqrl.user` is None, attempting to access a user attribute will raise an error, which is a different behaviour than Jinja.

 :::